Why were the Roman legions feared?

 Discipline was strict, and punishments could prove severe or sometimes fatal.
 The Punishment for dereliction of sentry duty, if you fell asleep on duty, was death!!!

-READ ALSO: What is the highest payout in blackjack?
+READ ALSO: What is meant by on-premise?

 What happened to the Roman legions?